eonrider/eonrider.github.io/index.md

 * Enable [two-factor authentication](https://twofactorauth.org/) for at least your important accounts.
 This is absolutely critical for your e-mail service and your password manager.
 For the average person this will be an implementation of [TOTP](https://tools.ietf.org/html/rfc6238).
 Many services like to treat Google Authenticator as the only option.
 While Google Authenticator is [probably fine](https://reports.exodus-privacy.eu.org/en/reports/com.google.android.apps.authenticator2/latest/), I recommend the open source [andOTP for Android users](https://github.com/andOTP/andOTP) ([report](https://reports.exodus-privacy.eu.org/en/reports/org.shadowice.flocke.andotp/latest/) for comparison) or [Tofu for iOS users](https://www.tofuauth.com/) (sorry, no report for you).

 ### 🤨 Social norms
 In many western countries, children are brought up with the concept of critical thinking.
-Why then, are so many people judgemental as soon as you go against a social norm?
+Why, then, are so many people judgemental as soon as you go against a social norm?
 I feel that it's important to spend some amount of time thinking about what makes sense and the aftermath of going against what others blindly **do**.

 It's not *wrong* to eat ice cream for breakfast if someone is in the mood to do so or a Sausage and Egg McMuffin for dinner if they please.
 I feel that saying *bless you* when someone sneezes is extremely archaic and unnecessary.
 I agree with Richard Stallman when he says that [there is an absurd amount of social pressure on men to wear a tie as a way of sucking up to the company](https://stallman.org/rms-lifestyle.html).
 Many people make their beds even though there are objectively [reasons not to](https://www.lifehack.org/317021/scientists-tell-you-why-making-your-bed-disgusting-and-bad-for-your-health).
 (Some people say they do it as it gives them an immediate sense of accomplishment.
 In that case, more power to them.)